Strong quake shakes central New Zealand, causes minor damage

 "It's very, very frightening and concerning for people, but it's been keep calm and carry on," said GNS Science's Bill Fry.

-Fry said the impact of the quake had been concentrated on the capital, despite its epicenter being around 75 km (45 miles) to the south near the town of Seddon.
+Fry said the impact of the quake had been concentrated on the capital, despite its epicentre being around 75 km (45 miles) to the south near the town of Seddon.

 At a building site in central Wellington, construction workers hugged a dazed-looking colleague as he came down a scaffolded staircase from a 15-storey crane.